jakejarvis/jarv.is/README.md

 ## Running a local testing server with Docker

-This site runs a [custom version](https://github.com/jakejarvis/hugo-custom) of [Hugo Extended](https://github.com/gohugoio/hugo) with a few (very opinionated) changes.
-To ensure consistency, the [`Dockerfile`](Dockerfile) in this repository will pull my Hugo [fork](https://github.com/jakejarvis/hugo-custom) (forked from `v0.53-DEV`, [gohugo/hugo@`a28865c`](https://github.com/gohugoio/hugo/tree/a28865cfc3e296cf0ddd0bd6c1368fcdb2154d0f) and pre-built on [Docker Hub](https://hub.docker.com/r/jakejarvis/hugo-custom) and [GitHub Package Registry](https://github.com/jakejarvis/hugo-custom/packages)) and run a live testing server.
+This site is built with [Hugo Extended](https://github.com/gohugoio/hugo).
+To ensure consistency, the [`Dockerfile`](Dockerfile) in this repository will download and verify Hugo (v0.59.1) and run a live testing server.

-Run [`./scripts/docker-server.sh`](scripts/docker-server.sh) from the root of this repository, or execute these Docker commands:

 ```bash
 docker build -t jarv.is:develop -f Dockerfile .